-Most follicular lymphoma cells have a specific chromosome abnormality (a translocation between parts of chromosomes 14 and 18) that causes the overexpression of a gene, BCL2, and makes the cells resistant to treatment.
+Most follicular lymphoma cells have a specific chromosome abnormality (a translocation between parts of chromosomes 14 and 18) that causes the overexpression of a gene called BCL2, which makes the cells resistant to treatment.

-Most often FL patients are diagnosed at stage III or IV rather than I or II.
-The cancer stage refers to the extent of cancer in the body.
-Some patients with slowgrowing FL may not need to start treatment for several years, whereas others have extensive lymph node or organ involvement and need treatment right away.
+Most often, FL patients are diagnosed at stage III or IV rather than I or II.
+The cancer stage refers to the extent of the cancer in the body.
+Some patients with slow-growing FL may not need to start treatment for several years, whereas others have extensive lymph node or organ involvement and need treatment right away.
 In a small percentage of patients, FL may transform into a more aggressive disease.

 Follicular Lymphoma Treatment.
-Stage I or stage II FL may be treated with
+Stage I or stage II FL may be treated with: